MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 Click **Next**.

 7. Copy the token and save it for later.
-After you do this, you will see the SIEM server you added in the table.
+After you do this, you will see the SIEM agent you added in the table.
 It will show that it's **Created** until it’s connected later.
 If you lose the token, you can always regenerate it by clicking the three dots at the end of the row for the SIEM agent in the table, and selecting **Regenerate token**.

  ![SIEM - regenerate token](./media/siem-regenerate-token.png)

 8. Download the .jar file from ????.

-8. Run the .jar file on your SIEM server that is running Java 8 – this will not work with earlier versions.
+8. Run the .jar file on your SIEM server.
  After running the file, run the following:

     jar cas siemagent [--logsDirectory <DIRNAME>] [--proxy <ADDRESS[:PORT]>] --token <TOKEN>